ivuorinen/starred/README.md

 - [GitTools/GitVersion](https://github.com/GitTools/GitVersion) - From git log to SemVer in no time
 - [HangfireIO/Hangfire](https://github.com/HangfireIO/Hangfire) - An easy way to perform background job processing in .NET and .NET Core applications.
 No Windows Service or separate process required
 - [LuckyPennySoftware/MediatR](https://github.com/LuckyPennySoftware/MediatR) - Simple, unambitious mediator implementation in .NET
 - [OrchardCMS/Orchard](https://github.com/OrchardCMS/Orchard) - Orchard is a free, open source, community-focused Content Management System built on the ASP.NET MVC platform.
-Check out the next-generation of this software built on ASP.NET Core: https://github.com/OrchardCMS/OrchardCore
+Check out the next generation of this software built on ASP.NET Core: https://github.com/OrchardCMS/OrchardCore
 - [OrchardCMS/OrchardCore](https://github.com/OrchardCMS/OrchardCore) - Orchard Core is an open-source modular and multi-tenant application framework built with ASP.NET Core, and a content management system (CMS) built on top of that framework.
 - [RicoSuter/NSwag](https://github.com/RicoSuter/NSwag) - The Swagger/OpenAPI toolchain for .NET, ASP.NET Core and TypeScript.
 - [RolandPheasant/TailBlazer](https://github.com/RolandPheasant/TailBlazer) - A modern file tail utility based on Rx.Net which show cases reactive programming and Dynamic Data (see https://github.com/RolandPheasant/DynamicData)